fzhangcode/fzhang/content/project/external-project/index.md

 date = 2019-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Identifying pathogenic states between RA synovium and RA-ILD lung"
+summary = "Single-cell integration, cross-disease tissue, immune and stromal cells"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`